quylab/quylab/README.md

 React with TypeScript; please look at the "Four In A Row" project 'quylab/src/app/projects/fourinarow'.

-JavaScript and CSS; please look at the "Chess" project.
+JavaScript and CSS; please look at the "Chess" project 'quylab/projects /chess'.

 PHP and JavaScript (incl. sophisticated algorithms); please look at the "Bus Stops" (which includes SQL) and the "Sudoku" projects.